-- 9.1 Stanton Bridge Primary School is committed to providing children with a safe environment, in which they can learn.
-We take safer recruitment seriously and all staff are subject to the following checks; - Identity check; - DBS clearance; - Prohibition from teaching checks (where required); - Barred List check; - Section 128 checks (as required leadership and management); - Reference check (two references required); - Professional qualifications check; - Right to work in the UK check; - Further checks for those who have lived outside the UK; - Disqualification Under the Childcare Act 2006 checks (as required) - 9.2 A record of all checks on members of staff will be held on the Single Central Record. - 9.3 All new members of staff will be required to obtain DBS clearance.
-Stanton Bridge Primary School reserves the right to re-check DBS clearance for any member of staff where information is received that indicates that they may pose a risk to children. - 9.4 At least one member of every interview panel will have undergone Safer Recruitment training. - 9.5 We take proportionate decisions on whether to check individuals beyond what is required. - 9.6 Any visitor to the school who has not been subject to the necessary checks will be supervised at all times. - 9.7 All safer recruitment practices at Stanton Bridge Primary School comply with Keeping Children Safe in Education (September 2019).
-See Part 3 of Keeping Children Safe in Education (September 2019) for further information.
+- Disqualification Under the Childcare Act 2006 checks (as required). - 10.2 A record of all checks on members of staff will be held on the Single Central Record. - 10.3 All new members of staff will be required to obtain DBS clearance.
+Stanton Bridge Primary School reserves the right to re-check DBS clearance for any member of staff where information is received that indicates that they may pose a risk to children. - 10.4 At least one member of every interview panel will have undergone Safer Recruitment training. - 10.5 We take proportionate decisions on whether to check individuals beyond what is required. - 10.6 Any visitor to the school who has not been subject to the necessary checks will be supervised at all times. - 10.7 All safer recruitment practices at Stanton Bridge Primary School comply with Keeping Children Safe in Education (September 2020).
+See Part 3 of Keeping Children Safe in Education (September 2020) for further information. - 10.8 See Safer Recruitment policy for further details.

-10 Allegations of abuse against staff
+II Allegations of abuse against staff